carlyemiddleton/funboot/README.md

 ## Vignette

-This package contains a vignette, which can be built during the install:
+The package contains a vignette, which can be built during the install:

 ```
 devtools::install_github('carlyemiddleton/funboot', build_vignettes = TRUE, force=TRUE)